Frankfort stays perfect in Myrtle Beach; Northern, Petersburg bounce back; Keyser, Fort Hill winners

 The Huskies (8-2) saw their six-game winning streak come to an end against Allegany on Wednesday, but they started a new one thanks to a solid effort by Ethan Sebold on the mound and two-RBI performances by Myles Uphold, Connor Lawson and Easton Rhoten.

-Northern led just 2-1 entering the fifth before blowing the game open with a five-run fifth followed by a four-run sixth frame.
+Northern led just 2-1 entering the fifth before blowing the game open with a five-run inning followed by a four-run sixth frame.

 The Huskies out-hit Rockwood, 11-7.
-Kellen Hinebaugh and Wally Brands had tow hits apiece.
+Kellen Hinebaugh and Wally Brands had two hits apiece.
 Luke Ross tripled and Uphold doubled for Northern.

-Luke Beahr took the loss for Rockwood, allowing seven runs (four earned) on eight hits in four innings of work.
+Luke Beahr took the loss for Rockwood, allowing seven runs (four earned) on eight hits in four innings.
 Hunter Whipkey went 2 for 3 with a double.

-Northern plays in the McDonald's Classic on Saturday.
+Northern plays in the McDonald's Classic in West Virginia on Saturday.
 The Huskies have a road game at Liberty at 10:30 a.m., and they face East Fairmont at Robert C. Byrd at 3:30 p.m.

 No. 4 Petersburg 6, Spring Mills 5